 If your wiring appears intact, it’s time to pull the particulate filter and the exhaust back pressure sensor.
 Check closely to see if either component is damaged or clogged.
 Sometimes a quick cleaning with some brake/carburetor cleaner is all you need to fix the back pressure issue, so cleaning and retesting with your OBDII code is a good idea at this phase.

-Hook up your scanner and take a test drive the vehicle while tracking the back pressure sensor readings.
+Hook up your scanner here's a great one we use daily and take a test drive the vehicle while tracking the back pressure sensor readings.
 If Bank 1 sends different readings than Bank 2, you’ll need to do some more troubleshooting to decide if it's the filter or the sensor that needs replacement.
 If you’ve already cleaned out both carefully though, chances are the sensor and not the filter is the issue.

 Poor quality diesel fuel is a probable cause that gets overlooked all too often.
 Take your vehicle for a drive at highway speed to try and blow any carbon or other particulates out of the exhaust filter and verify if the code keeps coming up.
 Sometimes that highway test drive resolves the problem for you.